 It’s something we use every single day, and yet most of us probably never even think about it until we run out.
-Toilet paper is one of those necessary items that people not only don’t give much thought to, and also don’t really talk about.
 But just like every other innovation since the dark ages (sliced bread and horseless carriages included) TP has a story, and there’s a lot about this everyday wonder you probably never knew.
-Check out these 21 fun facts:
+Here are our top 21 facts about toilet paper that you definitely didn’t know:

-1. Packaged toilet paper wasn’t sold in the United States until 1857 (don’t ask what people used before that!)
+1. Packaged toilet paper wasn’t sold in the United States until 1857 (see #10 to find out what people used before toilet paper).
 Joseph Gayetty is the man who introduced packaged toilet paper to America.
 And he wanted credit, so he had his name printed on every sheet.

-2. The first recorded use of toilet paper was in 6th Century China (surprised?).
+2. The first recorded use of toilet paper was in 6th century China.

 4. About four billion people in the world do not use toilet paper (that’s nearly 75 percent of the world’s population) because it’s too expensive and they do not have sufficient plumbing.